xBambusekD/drone_dji_streamer/README.md

-# DJI Streamer
+# DJI Streamer V5

-Application based on the DJI Mobile SDK for streaming synchronized video data and flight data using websockets to a custom-made server.
+Application based on the DJI Mobile SDK V5 for streaming synchronized video data and flight data using websockets to a custom-made server.
 It provides basic control functionality, such as in the DJI Go 4 / DJI Fly apps.
-The app should be compatible with most of the DJI drones (tested on Mavic Mini 1, Mavic Pro, Mavic 2 Dual Enterprise).
+The app should be compatible with DJI drones supported by MSDKV5 (tested on Mavic Mini 3).

 <img src=gui.png>